awell-health/awell-extensions/extensions/sendgrid/README.md

 1. subject field - when using template, a `{{ subject}}` field must be placed in `Subject` field in your template inside Sendgrid in order for this to work
 2. templateContent field - this field is a collection of key/value pairs following the pattern "variable_name":"value to insert".
 Must be stringified.
    1. e.g.: `{"name":"John Doe"}`

+### Add or update contact

+Allows adding or updating contacts.
+The contact to update will be determined only by the email field and any fields omitted from the request will remain as they were.
+A contact's ID cannot be used to update the contact.

+Please note that custom fields need to have been already created if you wish to set their values for the contacts being upserted.
+To do this, please use the "Create Custom Field Definition" endpoint.